Amurry25/CFoundry_OpenDataProject6/README.md

     - 6.5 "Unsupervised Machine Learning: Clustering".
     - 6.6 "Sourcing & Analyzing Time Series Data".

-4. "**04 Analysis**" - there all visualizations created with matplotlib, seabron and pyplot can be found from the 03 Scripts files.
+4. "**04 Analysis**" - These all visualizations created with matplotlib, seabron and pyplot can be found from the 03 Scripts files.

-5. "**05 Sent to Client**" - this is an example folder, since there is no project client.
+5. "**05 Sent to Client**" - this is an plac folder, since there is no project client/ Tableau download file.